B-Artech/volatility_app/README.md

 ***[Visit App](https://volt-widespread-newer-roll.trycloudflare.com/)***

 # It's a Dash-based web application that visualizes and analyzes the return distribution of a any asste that is available on Yahoo Finance.
-# The idea behind this application was that I became time consuming to download raw data to excel file and calculate each time if I just want to check the asset.
+# The idea behind this application was that it became time consuming to download raw data to excel file and calculate each time.

 The app calculates: